-per capita expenditure).
+Using per capita expenditure, about 71 percent of households are classified as living in absolute poverty, and 87 percent of households live on less than 2 per day USD (using per capita expenditure).
 Seventy-two percent of households live in a rural setup.
 Twenty-two percent of households have a member that belongs to a SACCO group, while only 16 percent have a formal bank account.
 Agricultural activities dominate the household labor supply, with 63 percent of adults engaging in such activities.

-Table 2 presents summary statistics of the distribution of mobile money agents, the adoption of mobile money in the survey households, the frequency, and the type of service used during the two survey waves.
+Table 2 presents summary statistics of the distribution of mobile money agents, the adoption of mobile money in the survey households, the frequency, and the type of service used over the two survey waves.
 In Panel A of Table 2, we show that over the short period from 2010 to 2012, the mobile money agent network has expanded dramatically.
+Agent availability indicates the presence of a mobile money agent in the village.
 While in 2010 only 17 percent of all survey villages had a mobile money agent, two years later more than half of all villages had a mobile money agent providing services in the village.

 The maps in Figure 1 show the equivalent changes in the mobile money agent distribution over time for all enumeration areas.
 In the maps, enumeration areas marked with a circle show villages where a mobile money agent operates in the village.
 The maps reveal how markedly the mobile agent distribution expanded over the course of two years and that this expansion took place across the entire country.
-For villages without a mobile money agent, the distance to the closest available agent also decreased dramatically over time, from close to 24 km to just more than 6 km.
-Similarly, the cost of travel to the nearest agent reduced dramatically over the course of two years, from
+For villages without a mobile money agent, the distance to the closest available agent also reduced dramatically over time, from close to 24 km to just over 6 km.
+10 Similarly, the cost of travel to the nearest agent reduced dramatically over the course of two years, from 1,850 TZS to 667 TZS.
+The table also reports the availability of agents outside of the village for different distances from the village centroid While in 2010, 27 percent of villages had an agent within a 2 km distance, this number increased to 60 percent in 2012.
+For a 10 km distance, the coverage increases from 52 percent to 82 percent.
+In Figure A1 in the appendix we depict enumeration areas with a mobile money agent within 10 km distance in 2010 and 2012 in a map demonstrating the universal geographic coverage of the expansion.

-9. This is based on real per capita household consumption across all expenditure categories and excludes consumption of food items produced through subsistence farming.
+9 This is based on real per capita household consumption across all expenditure categories and excludes consumption of food items produced through subsistence farming.

-10. The distance to the next available mobile money agent is measured from the center of the village.
+10 The distance to the next available mobile money agent is measured from the center of the village.